St Saviour's church, Eddington, was built in 1868, and closed c1956. Its churchyard is the main churchyard for the Parish of Hungeford.

 The churchyard at St Lawrence Church was levelled in December 1892.

 Standing on high ground overlooking the Kennet valley and the town of Hungerford, the churchyard to the north of the church is still used today as the parish burial ground.
+Follow this link for the plan of the Garden of Remembrance (Crematon interments) in St Saviour's churchyard (kindly sent by Dr Kimmy Whittaker, Jan 2018).

 In May 1898 the Parish Magazine reported that "The Vicar and Churchwardens desire to call attention to the fact that the Old Burial Ground (at St Lawrence's Parish Church) is practically full, and that no burials will in future be allowed to take place in that portion of the church yard.
 All burials must henceforth be in the New Ground, except in cases where provision has been made for a second internment in a once-used grave."